We envision a world where every camp counselor or camp staff member can

 - This staff training exercise engages bunk counselors in dyads to learn from one another about a subset of summer camp issues related to relationships and romance at camp and to problem solve on how to address those issues.

-If you are interested in learning more about this initiative, contact Eve Berger at firstname.lastname@example.org.
+For more information, please contact Eve Berger at firstname.lastname@example.org.

 Learn more about CultureShift: